Skatteetaten/vagrant-hashistack/README.md

 This vagrant box aims to make it dead simple to start a hashistack in a "production state."

 ## Build & Test
-`make install` will download and install all prerequisites (virtualbox, vagrant)
+`make install` will download and install all prerequisites (virtualbox, vagrant) You may want to reboot now!

 `make build` will build a vagrant box based on hashicorp/bionic64 and push it to [fredrikhgrelland/hashistack](https://app.vagrantup.com/fredrikhgrelland/boxes/hashistack)